typebrigade/typebrigade.com/blog/why-we-adopted-a-code-of-conduct.md

 # Why we adopted a Code of&nbsp;Conduct

-When we re-launched Vancouver’s typography and type design meetup as Type Brigade, we adopted a Code of Conduct.
-Your meetup can too.
+<p class="epigraph">When we re-launched Vancouver’s typography and type design meetup as Type Brigade, we adopted a Code of Conduct.
+Your meetup can too.</p>

-## On expectations
+## Setting expectations

 “It was great hanging out with everyone, and I learned a lot too!”